Erebot/Plop/docs/src/Usage.rst

 Log messages may contain variables, which will be replaced with their actual value when the logging method is called.
 This comes handy when you need to apply :abbr:`I18N (Internationalization)` methods on the messages.
-Eg.
+E.g.

 ..  sourcecode:: inline-php